tchouinard84/PluralSight/IntroductionToKendoUI/README.md

-"Introduction To Kendo UI" by Keith Burnell
+# "Introduction To Kendo UI"
+by Keith Burnell
+from PluralSight
+level: Intermediate